juraj-haluska/restiot/README.md

 ### mbed CLI

 This project is managed by mbed CLI.
 I recomend you to use it too.
-Instructions on mbed CLI installation can be found in its [repository](https://github.com/ARMmbed/mbed-cli#installing-mbed-cli).
+Instructions on mbed CLI installation can be found in this [repository](https://github.com/ARMmbed/mbed-cli#installing-mbed-cli).

 ### Import this project by mbed CLI
 ```